Amsterdam/amsterdam-app-frontend/.docs/build.md

 - create a txt file with the version and build number
 - publish all created artifacts (AABs, IPAs and version.txt) in a folder

+#### Notes/gotchas

+- *Specifying an exact version is not recommended on Microsoft-Hosted agents*: Amsterdam-App-Frontend builds will show this warning due to the pinned Ruby version.
+We can safely ignore these warnings: the version is pinned intentionally to match our local development environment.
+This will prevent potential version mismatch warnings/errors with the version in the lock file.

 ### Releases

 A completed, successful run will trigger a release, which will use Fastlane to distribute the apps to the stores.